May the stars

 Wellington Pier Bowling Alley is always open in the evening if you fancy playing a game or two of 10 pin bowling.
 This beautiful bowling alley was completely rebuilt in 2008 in the style of the former Wellington Pier theatre and has floor to ceiling windows overlooking the beach.

 There's a new cinema in nearby Gorleston-on-Sea on the high street.
 And the newly refurbished Arc Cinema in Great Yarmouth has just opened, with state of the art facilities.
 St. George's Theatre has a programme worth checking out, do see their website to find out what's on.
 And if ballroom dancing is your thing, every Saturday and Wednesday in Gorleston-on Sea at Tower Ballroom, there are social dance evenings to enjoy with latin, ballroom and some sequence.
 You'll find the Tower Ballroom at the Kingfisher Boxing Club on Riverside Road.

 If you're a fan of live music, then several pubs have live bands on at the weekend, and it's worth keeping an eye out for the various 'weekender' events at some of the local holiday parks with soul, rock and roll, 70s and 80s music nights regularly scheduled.
 There are also two casinos if you fancy a flutter, one on the seafront and one in town.

-Over the festive season, from 7 December until 5 January, the Hippodrome's Christmas Spectacular has both matinée and evening performances and is well worth a visit if you haven't been before.
-Christmas is traditionally pantomime season, with Jack and the Beanstalk playing at Gorleston Pavillion from 16 December to 5 January and Beauty and the Beast on at St. George's Theatre in Great Yarmouth from 20 to 30 December.
+Over the festive season, the Hippodrome's Christmas Spectacular has both matinée and evening performances and is well worth a visit if you haven't been before.
+Christmas is traditionally pantomime season, with Jack and the Beanstalk playing at Gorleston Pavillion and Beauty and the Beast on at St. George's Theatre in Great Yarmouth.